kaosat-dev/Blenvy/tools/blenvy/old.md

 #### Collection instances & Nested blueprints

-To maximise reuse of meshes/components etc, you can also nest ***collections instances*** inside collections (as normally in Blender), but also export each nested Blueprint as a seperate blueprints.
+To maximise reuse of meshes/components etc, you can also nest ***collections instances*** inside collections (as normally in Blender), but also export each nested Blueprint as a separate blueprints.

 > Don't forget to choose the relevant option in the exporter settings (aka **"split"**)